 You must always have a passport valid at least six months into the future.
 This means you should renew it about six months prior to the expiration date.
 To renew your passport, contact your embassy in the United States for instructions.
 You may be delayed when re-entering your home country if your passport is expired.

 J-1 students have J-1 visa/immigration status in the U.S. This status has regulations that govern what J-1 students can, cannot, and must do to maintain this legal status.
+J-1 students maintaining status properly in the U.S. have the length of time given on their DS-2019 document, plus a 30-day grace period (to leave the U.S.).
+The grace period is not given to leave and re-enter the U.S.

 Undergraduate students must enroll for 12 credits each fall and spring semester.
 Graduate students must enroll for at least 5 credits each fall and spring semester, and in addition have a degree plan (if pursuing a degree) that will enable them to graduate in the amount of time given on the original DS-2019.
 Failure to enroll for the required number of credits will result in the loss of your J-1 status, and there will be serious consequences.
 Audits do not count toward your required number of credits.

 Immigration allows a few specific exceptions to the full-time enrollment rule.
-If you wish to drop below full time, you must meet with your International Student Adviser and have approval before dropping below full time.
+If you wish to drop below full time, you must meet with your international student adviser and have approval before dropping below full time.

 You may take only one web class (3 credits) per term.
 You may register for more web courses, but they would have to be more than what is necessary to maintain a full course of study.